 For instance, using AGILE/SCRUM for assisting the development approach by having weekly retrospectives and sprint planning with my project stakeholder.
 Working in this way I’m constantly involving my stakeholders in the projects life cycle and getting feedback on my progress.

-For each of my research topics I have been applying the DOT framework.
-The advantage of using it is to build research with “Field, Library, Workroom, Showroom, Lab” so that I can verify that my research has some bearing in this project.
+For each of my research topics I have been applying the DOT Framework (Fontys Hogeschool ICT, -).
+The advantage of using it is to build research with “Field, Library, Workroom, Showroom, Lab” so that I can verify that my research has connection to my project tasks.

 Description of the process